shreymahendru/n-app/README.md

 <input v-model="message" >
 ```

-Now inside your **TypeScript view-model** file, you can create a setter and a getter to dynamically two-way bind the data.
+Now inside your **TypeScript view-model** file, you can create a public setter and a getter to dynamically two-way bind the data.

 ```typescript
 private _message: string = "";